wesen/plz-confirm/ttmp/2025/12/25/005-HINT-PROMPT--add-non-closing-hint-prompt-events-request-updates/analysis/01-hint-prompt-events-and-request-updates-analysis.md

 #### 2) Introduce an event envelope

+Once hints exist, “output” is no longer a single thing.
+Sometimes it’s a final answer, and sometimes it’s “I need more context”.
+That’s why an explicit event envelope helps: it clearly distinguishes **intermediate events** from **completion**.

-Instead of treating “output” as only the final answer, model:
+Instead of treating “output” as only the final answer, model an event:

 ```json
 {